Tfarcenim/OverloadedArmorBar/README.md

 * Show the armor bar when the player is not wearing any armor
 * Hide empty armor icons

-### Known Issues
+### Note
-* This mod is not compatible with mods that add additional health bars.
+* This mod is compatible with mods that add additional health bars.